The Doctor Bird: National Bird of Jamaica

 The American crocodile lives in Jamaica.
 They mostly live on the southern coast.

-What other Animals Live in Jamaica?
+What Other Animals Live in Jamaica?

 For a small island country you would be surprised how many different animals live in Jamaica!
 One of the most unique animals in Jamaica shares a name with the swallow-tail hummingbird.
-The Jamaican swallow-tail butterfly is the largest butterfly in the Americas with a wing span of up to 6 inches!
+The Jamaican swallow-tail butterfly is the largest butterfly in the Americas with a wingspan of up to 6 inches!
 For reference a dinner plate is 10-12 inches, a salad plate is 8-10.
 That is one big butterfly!

 Along the beaches and off the coast you will find sea turtles, manatee, crabs, booby, dolphins, whales and sharks.
 There are coral reefs off the shore (did you know coral is actually an animal?) with hundreds of fish and wildlife species.
 If you go snorkeling you may see parrotfish, angelfish, barjacks, clown fish, stingrays and squirrel fish.
 Out further you may find tuna, mackerel, marlin and swordfish.

-What Kind of Parrots Live in Jamaica?
+What Kinds of Parrots Live in Jamaica?

-Jamaica could have chosen some of its more flashy birds as their national bird like the yellow-billed parrot, but instead they chose the swallow-tail hummingbird, a worthy choice.
+Jamaica could have chosen some of its more flashy birds as their national bird like the yellow-billed parrot, but instead they chose the red-billed streamer-tail hummingbird, a worthy choice.
 The beauty of the other birds on the island, especially some of the colorful parrots is also respected and admired.
 Besides yellow-billed parrots there are green-billed parrots and black-billed parrots.
 Parrots do have the ability to mimic human speech, so perhaps if you visit Jamaica, you hear a greeting from a friendly parrot’s welcome of “Hey mon!”.

 Yellow-billed parrot